wilsonmar/WebSockets/JMeter.md

-This page introduces you to JMeter in a hands-on way.
+This page introduces you to JMeter in a hands-on way, with concepts pointed out along the way.
+(rather than bombarding you with random concepts) Similarities to LoadRunner, Visual Studio, and other similar tools is pointed out along the way.
+PROTIP of "best practices" are noted when appropriate.

 This page is based on several sources:
 * https://blazemeter.com/blog/websocket-testing-apache-jmeter